Welcome to Beijing and the start of your holiday. Arrival transfer from airport to hotel.

 Enjoy a tai ch’i lesson with a Master if you choose.
 Occupying a hallowed place in the minds of the legions of Chinese, Japanese and Koreans who come here on pilgrimage, Qufu is greatly revered.
 Although the sage lived in relative obscurity, his descendents lived in the grand Confucius Mansion (Kong Fu) in the heart of Qufu.
 Wielding immense political clout and wealth, the Kong family, referred to as the First Family Under Heaven, built a palatial mansion.
 Next to the mansion is the Confucius Temple (Kong Miao), a lengthy complex of memorial gateways, courtyards and pavilions.
 Afterwards a rickshaw tour around the Old City.
 Later, overnight train to Shanghai.

 Overnight: Sleeper Train | Breakfast, Lunch

 Train - Shanghai.
 Once known for its decadent magnetism that attracted fortune-seekers and adventurers, Shanghai looks like a European city in a Chinese setting.
-Enjoy a big day out touring the Oriental Pearl TV tower, Jade Buddha Temple, charming Yuyuan Gardens, and the Old City.
+Enjoy a big day out touring the Shanghai Plaza Tower, charming Yuyuan Gardens, and the Old City.
 This evening, witness Shanghai’s illuminated skyline on a Huangpu River cruise.

 Overnight: Shanghai | Breakfast